Distinguished Scholar

 2. Please include 1 additional letter of recommendation:

-• This letter should explain why the person being nominated is a good candidate for The Tavistock Trust for Aphasia Distinguished Scholar award.
+• This letter should explain why the person being nominated is a good candidate for The Tavistock Trust for Aphasia Distinguished Scholar Award.

 If you are applying for yourself: